-Major institutions or large scale projects may require more extensive design activity and submittals such as early design stages, phased construction, renderings, models, and other design tasks.
+Major institutions or large scale projects may require more extensive design activity and submittals such as presentations to numerous groups or stakeholders, additional design documentation at early design stages, phased construction, renderings, models, and other design tasks.
+The designer should verify the scope of work as defined by the Owner.